OfficeDev/VBA-content/Access-VBA/articles/cb8a32f7-2cdc-26ed-c6d4-dd93c1ac37ba.md

  adLockBatchOptimistic, adCmdFile

- Debug.Print "After Loading the file from disk" Debug.Print " Current Edited Value: " &amp; rst!field1.Value
+ Debug.Print "After Loading the file from disk" Debug.Print " Current Edited Value: " &; rst!field1.Value
- Debug.Print " Value Before Editing: " &amp; rst!field1.OriginalValue
+ Debug.Print " Value Before Editing: " &; rst!field1.OriginalValue

  'Note that you can reconnect to a connection and 'submit the changes to the data source